MSH63ack/msh.github.io/index.md

 ### 2. Stop trying to prove yourself right

-To become great—not just good—you have to learn from experience.
+To become great — not just good — you have to learn from experience.
 But be careful, experience can teach us to repeat poor behavior and to create bad habits.
 We’ve all encountered programmers with eight years of experience … the same year of experience, repeated eight times.
 To avoid that syndrome, look at everything you do and ask yourself, “How can I make this better?”

 Novice software developers (and too many experienced ones) look at their code to admire its wonderfulness.
-They write tests to prove that their code works instead of trying to make it fail.
-Truly great programmers actively look for where they’re wrong—because they know that eventually users will find the defects they missed.
+They [write tests to prove that their code works](http://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises/) instead of trying to make it fail.
+Truly great programmers actively [look for where they’re wrong](https://www.cio.com/article/2373826/careers-staffing-fighting-the-superstitions-of-software-development-questioning-the-assumptions.html) — because they know that eventually users will find the defects they missed.

 ![alt text](https://i0.wp.com/positivelypinoy.com/wp-content/uploads/2015/10/October-30-Acknowledge-Your-Mistakes.jpg?resize=665%2C250)